sayali-martal/Python-Course/README.md

 #### Chapter 20 - Guessing game

 - Match if the word user has entered with secret word in specific number of tries

+#### Chapter 21 - For loop

+- Loops through collection of items
+- Loop through array, string, range
+- Use if and else inside for loop

+#### Chapter 22 - Exponent function using for loop

+- Develop in built pow function

+#### Chapter 23 - 2D lists / nested loops

+- Iterate over nested array using nested loops